 When you try to control what you are powerless over, you lose control over what you can manage.

 The term “co-addiction” refers to a relationship pattern that can develop between an individual and a person with an addiction.
 In this style of relating, the non-addicted individual feels the need to control, appease, or worry excessively about the addict’s needs.
 (See also: codependency).
-These symptoms evolve into physical, psychological, or social behaviors used to adapt, cope, or compensate for the stress of living with someone with an addiction.
+And these symptoms evolve into physical, psychological, or social behaviors used to adapt, cope, or compensate for the stress of living with someone with an addiction.
 As co-addiction progresses, these behaviors become habitual.